ucbepic/docetl/docs/tutorial.md

 ??? question "What if I want to reduce by insights or an LLM-generated field?"

     You can modify the reduce operation to use any field as the reduce key, including LLM-generated fields from prior operations.
 Simply change the `reduce_key` in the `summarize_by_country` operation to the desired field.
-Note that we may need to perform entity resolution on the LLM-generated fields, which docetl can do for you in the optimization process (to be discussed later).
+Note that we may need to perform entity resolution on the LLM-generated fields, which DocETL can do for you in the optimization process (to be discussed later).

 ??? question "How do I know what pipeline configuration to write?
 Can't I do this all in one map operation?"

     While it's possible to perform complex operations in a single map step, breaking down the process into multiple steps often leads to more maintainable and flexible pipelines.
-To learn more about optimizing your pipeline configuration, read on to discover docetl's optimizer, which can be invoked using `docetl build` instead of `docetl run`.
+To learn more about optimizing your pipeline configuration, read on to discover DocETL's optimizer, which can be invoked using `DocETL build` instead of `docetl run`.